rangsimanketkaew/Auto-NWChem/README.md

 # NWChem Auto Compilation

-A shell script for auto compile NWChem program on CentOS 6.x &amp; 7.x Linux-based.
-Don't trust the script but it works for me.
-However, this script can be adjusted and adaptive for other Linux distribution.
+A programing script for auto compile NWChem program on CentOS 6.x &amp; 7.x & Ubuntu 16.x & 17.x.
+Do not trust the script but it works for me.
+It can also be adjusted to be compatible with other Linux distribution.
 ### Requirement
 * NWChem version 6.x (recommended is 6.8)
 * CentOS version 6.x / 7.x or 16.x / 17.x (or other Linux distro)